15 Bullshit Myths Broke Wannabe Niche Marketers Like You Believe

 No one wants to give strangers on the internet money just because that stranger wants/needs/desires it.

-Humans only care about themselves and their family and want their own problems solved and are looking for someone who can do that.
+Humans only care about themselves and their families and want their own problems solved and are looking for someone who can do that.

 If you're the one who solves their problems and gives them the value they'll throw money at you.